 At this point, my moms cancer treatments were taking a major toll on her – obviously!
 Not just the cancer, but the mental abuse and overall nastiness she endured.
 My heart broke daily for her.
 She slept a lot and her appetite was way down.
 Her throat was burned from the radiation and could barely swallow water let alone eat anything – she grew weaker.
 It was now Thanksgiving and we had it at our house because of the amount of work involved.
 Mom was grateful she didn’t have to cook but insisted she bring a dish She brought my dad and no one said anything to him – it was SO awkward!
 I did give him a hug though, but I wasn’t prepared for “a conversation” with him.
 I had a lot to process and to forgive… I came to realize he was as sick as she was, just in a different way.
 He looked SO un-put-together – (is that a word???)
 My dad ALWAYS dressed well, not this time, not this winter.
 His depression took a toll on him.
 Christmas came and my mom INSISTED of having Christmas Eve dinner at their house – she didn’t want me to cook at all.
 My dad tried to apologize for his behavior for last summer but I still wasn’t prepared for that conversation and I definitely didn’t want to deal with it on Christmas (especially my mom’s last Christmas).
 I made the most of that Christmas with my mom – the best I could….

 Valentines Day came and we ate steaks on the grill for dinner and we didn’t hear from my dad.
 I remember thinking “I can’t believe he didn’t call her on Valentines Day”.
-Well, there was a reason for this: he shot himself in the head the day before in the basement of their house.
+Well, there was a reason for this….
 Their neighbor called me that Saturday and said there was police all over their house……….
-I flew there (literally, I think I was doing 90 mph down Secor Rd) I found out about the suicide when I got there and the detective told me.
+I flew there (literally, I think I was doing 90 mph down Secor Rd) I found out about his suicide when I got there and the detective told me.
 Whoa!!!!
 I know this is all screwed up, but honestly I was relieved, and sad and angry but mostly relieved!
 He couldn’t hurt anyone anymore and I didn’t have to worry about him hurting Mom anymore.
 Is that messed up or what???
 In my heart, I know if she was with him at this time he would have taken her life 1st.
 I am grateful I had the sense to get her away from him!!!

 Something good HAS GOT to come from all of this, right???
 Stay tuned to see what happens next!